Zeldazackman/Starbecue/Removed_Content.md

 Vore is a kink.
 Vore is a fetish.
 Adults should not be allowing Minors in such NSFW spaces.

 I do not want to associate with such a person.

-As he did pay for it, it will not be fully removed, but it will no longer be purchaseable from the shop.